-APRA is also considering whether exposures to individuals with a large investment portfolio (such as those with more than four residential properties) would be treated as non-standard
+APRA is also considering whether exposures to individuals with a large investment portfolio (such as those with more than four residential properties) would be treated as non-standard residential mortgage loans or as loans secured by commercial property.
+APRA invites feedback on this issue.

-&lt;sup>28 As outlined in section 3.2.2, this category would also include exposures to SMEs secured by residential property.
+28 As outlined in section 3.2.2, this category would also include exposures to SMEs secured by residential property.